aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Hasan_2018_CVPR,
-    author = "Hasan, Irtiza and Setti, Francesco and Tsesmelis, Theodore and Del Bue, Alessio and Galasso, Fabio and Cristani, Marco", title = "Mx-Lstm: Mixing Tracklets And Vislets To Jointly Forecast Trajectories And Head Poses", booktitle = "CVPR",
+    author = "Hasan, Irtiza and Setti, Francesco and Tsesmelis, Theodore and Del Bue, Alessio and Galasso, Fabio and Cristani, Marco", title = "{MX-LSTM}: Mixing Tracklets And Vislets To Jointly Forecast Trajectories And Head Poses", booktitle = "CVPR",
     year = "2018"
 }